MhtChawla/swiper-cum-carousel/README.md

 ### CONVERTS ANY SET OF COMPONENTS INTO ONE SWIPER
 Flexible, lightweight and fully customizable Swiper as well as Carousel wrapper for your React Native app components/images/cards.

+# Important

+Swiper made for react native, basically a wrapper to wrap your components/children inside & use it as a slider/slideshow/swiper, e.g. best for onboarding screens.
+It can also be used as carousel displaying multiple components in single view at a time, e.g. best for product cards of flipkart/ecommerce.Thus, 2 in 1 pre-made swiper for ease in React Native. (examples on git repo)

 <div>
   <div style={{flexDirection:'row',alignItems:'center',justifyContent:'center',flex:1}}>
     <img src="https://github.com/MhtChawla/glimpse-of-mywork/blob/main/swiper-cum-carousel/FingerSwipe.gif" width="300" />